Farmers (ATG) Chapter Nine - Grain

 For example, the receipt of a check is constructive receipt of funds, even though not deposited or cashed during the tax year received.

 Farmers often enter into contracts in which income derived is not received until a later taxable year.
 A number of rulings and court decisions have considered the correct year of income inclusion for cash basis farmers when farm commodities are sold under deferred payment contracts.
+A taxpayer’s facts and circumstances should be evaluated during an examination to determine whether income should be reported in the year of sale or the subsequent year even when a contract exists.
 The determination usually hinges on a bona fide contract entered into at arms-length, and the provision that the farmer cannot withdraw the proceeds under any circumstance until the following year.
 The courts have also looked at a taxpayer's past practices and whether or not income was materially distorted when selling commodities.

 If any items are sold under a deferred payment contract that calls for payment(s) in the following year(s), there is no constructive receipt in the year of sale, Rev. Rul.
 58-162.